-Let's examine the must-have features and specific attributes that can be used to assess how well the various big data analytics tools available will meet your organization's needs.
+Let's examine the must-have features and specific attributes that can be used to assess how well the various tools available for big data analytics can meet your organization's needs.
 You can then develop a request for proposal (RFP) by mapping how those needs are satisfied using these tools.

-The depth of the modeling techniques characterizes two aspects of the approaches employed: the algorithmic sophistication that provides greater accuracy and precision of the developed models, and the flexibility of the modeling techniques.
+The depth of the modeling techniques characterizes two aspects of the approaches employed: the algorithmic sophistication of the developed models that provides greater accuracy and precision, and the flexibility of the modeling techniques.
 In other words, what level of expertise in data mining and predictive analytics is necessary to understand what kinds of models can be developed, and how can they be built with a particular tool?

-Less experienced data analysts may be interested in vendor products that provide a broad swath of analytics capabilities, whereas more expert analysts and statisticians may prefer tools with greater depth in specific types of analytic models.
+Less experienced data analysts may be interested in vendor products that provide a broad swath of analytics capabilities, whereas more expert analysts and statisticians may prefer tools with greater depth for specific types of analytics models.

 Integration and accessibility.
-Big data analytics applications often rely on a growing number of internal and external data sources, containing both structured and unstructured data.
+Big data analytics applications often rely on a growing number of internal and external data sources containing both structured and unstructured data.
 This drives a need for functionality supporting data accessibility and systems integration.
-Features to consider in this area include the following:
+Features to consider in this include the following:

 - Unstructured data utilization.
-Verify that the product is able to ingest the different types of unstructured data (documents, emails, images, videos, presentations, streams from social media channels, etc.) and can parse and make sense of the incoming information.
+Verify that the product is able to ingest the different types of unstructured data -- including documents, emails, images, videos, presentations and streams from social media channels -- and can parse and make sense of the incoming information.

 - Interoperability with existing platform components.
 This is crucial when there's an expectation of blending more traditional data management and BI practices with analytics methodologies.
-For example, many analytics tools allow analytical models to be invoked through traditional SQL queries.
-This form of interoperability allows the results of the predictive models to drive the kind of querying and reporting with which more traditional data analysts are typically comfortable.
+For example, many analytics tools can invoke analytical models through traditional SQL queries.
+This form of interoperability enables the results of the predictive models to drive the kind of querying and reporting with which more traditional data analysts are typically comfortable.

 Ease of use.
-Some big data analytics products have been built from the ground up by vendors, while others are based on the open source statistical language R. In either scenario, this evaluation category focuses on how easy the product is to use for analyzing data, developing models and determining the efficacy and accuracy of the models.
+Some big data analytics products have been built from the ground up by vendors, while others are based on the open source statistical language R. In either scenario, this evaluation category focuses on how easy the product is to use to analyze data and determine the efficacy and accuracy of models.
 Evaluation criteria should include the following:

 - Usability for business analysts.
 Can business analysts without a statistical background easily develop analyses and applications?
 Check if the product provides visual methods that facilitate development and analytics uses.

-- Flexibility in deployment for different business use cases.
-As suggested in a previous article, the same algorithmic methods can be applied in many different business scenarios for different industries.
-If the kinds of analyses your organization plans to do are somewhat limited and are centered on more general use cases (such as customer lifetime value analysis, fraud analysis or retention prevention), you may be able to tolerate less flexible techniques.
+- Flexibility in the deployment of different business use cases.
+The same algorithmic methods can be applied in many different business scenarios for different industries.
+If the kinds of analyses your organization plans to do are somewhat limited and are centered on more general use cases, such as customer lifetime value analysis, fraud analysis or retention prevention, you may be able to tolerate less flexible techniques.
 However, should your organization desire a broader and less constrained approach to analytics, look for a greater degree of modeling flexibility.